Fraser Nelson

-Fraser Andrew Nelson (born 14 May 1973) is a British political journalist and columnist for the Times.
+Fraser Andrew Nelson (born 14 May 1973) is a British political journalist and columnist for The Times.
 He was editor of The Spectator magazine from 2009 to 2024.

 Early life

 Nelson was born in Truro, Cornwall, England and raised in Nairn, Highland, Scotland.
 He attended Nairn Academy before boarding at Dollar Academy while his father, who was in the Royal Air Force, was posted to Cyprus.
 He described himself as "one of a handful of Catholics at a Protestant school."
-He went on to study History and Politics at the University of Glasgow where he was editor of the university's student newspaper Glasgow University Guardian.
-He went on to gain a diploma in Journalism at City, University of London.
+He studied history and politics at the University of Glasgow where he was editor of the university's student newspaper Glasgow University Guardian.
+He gained a diploma in journalism at City, University of London.

 Career

 Journalism

 Nelson began his journalistic career as a business reporter with The Times in 1997, followed by a short spell as Scottish political correspondent.
 At a party he met Andrew Neil, then editor of The Scotsman who recruited him as its political editor in 2001.
 In 2003 he moved to The Business, a sister title of The Scotsman in the Barclay brothers' Press Holdings group.

 In July 2004 the brothers bought the Telegraph Group, which included The Spectator and in December 2005 they sold The Scotsman Publications Ltd. Neil had been appointed Chief Executive of The Spectator after the Barclays bought it, and in 2006 he brought in Nelson as associate editor and then political editor of the magazine.
 He replaced Matthew d'Ancona as editor of The Spectator when the latter left in August 2009.
 Under his editorship, the magazine reached a record high in print circulation.

 In September 2024, Nelson was replaced as editor of The Spectator by Michael Gove, after its acquisition by Paul Marshall.
 The New Statesman reported that Spectator staff were shocked at Nelson being replaced, after Nelson had written an article praising Marshall when the acquisition was announced.
 One week earlier, Nelson had told the British Society of Magazine Editors that he expected to have little contact with Marshall, and that editors should "actively ignore" suggestions from owners, adding: "If you get sacked for it, you get sacked for it – but you hold the line.
 Famous last words."